EUEIP/napDCAT-AP/docs/vocabularies/datasetcategories_varB.md

 •	Variant A: logical clustering - a category may be assigned to one or more of the EC Delegated Regulations
 •	Variant B: strict reference to EC Delegated Regulations - each category is clearly assigned to one EC Delegated Regulation

-The vocabulary below shows the definitions for Variant A.
+The vocabulary below shows the definitions for Variant B.
 The table for Variant A can be found [here](https://eueip.github.io/napDCAT-AP/vocabularies/datasetcategories_varA).

 Version: